 Yang Ya-Chi is with the Graduate School of Sport Sciences, Waseda University, Japan.
 Seiichi Sakuno is with the Faculty of Sport Sciences, Waseda University, Japan.
-Munehiko Harada is with the Health and Sport Sciences, Osaka University, Japan.
+Munehiko Harada is with the Health and Sport Sciences, Osaka University of Health and Sport Sciences, Japan.
 Chen Hsin-Chuan is with the Bachelor Program of International Sport Affairs, National Taiwan University, Taiwan.
 Address author correspondence to Chen Hsin-Chuan at hsinchuan@ntu.edu.tw